btholt/complete-intro-to-react-v5/lessons/effects.md

 - It's useful to have ESLint bug you about taking console logs out but some times you do want them.
 Feel free to turn it off if it suits you.

-Whenever a user selects a new animal, we need to programtically update the breed.
+Whenever a user selects a new animal, we need to programmatically update the breed.
 Since we put this into a custom hook, we have no way to do that.
 Let's go make it do that.
 In useDropdown.js:

 ```javascript
 // update return